Everything we know about Bridgerton season 2 so far

 So, Lady Whistledown — er, EW — has decided to round up everything we know about the second season of Bridgerton and put it all here in one scandal sheet for your perusal.

-Shondaland and Netflix's hit series returns to production this spring, and we're as eager to see season 2 as Queen Charlotte is to uncover the identity of Lady Whistledown.
+Shondaland and Netflix's hit series returned to production in the spring, and we're as eager to see season 2 as Queen Charlotte is to uncover the identity of Lady Whistledown.
 But let these morsels of gossip tide you over for now, and keep checking back for updates.